 Possible Causes of a Loose Steering Wheel

-Tie rods connect the steering rack or center link to the steering knuckles.
-When their joints wear, the steering wheel can move slightly before the wheels respond, which creates a loose, wandering, or imprecise feel.
+Tie rods and related linkage parts carry steering motion from the rack or gearbox to the front wheels.
+When a joint wears, the steering wheel can move a little before the wheels actually change angle, which creates free play, wandering, and a loose or delayed feel.

-- Clunking or knocking when turning or hitting bumps
+- Clunk or knock from the front when turning or hitting small bumps

 Worn Ball Joints or Control Arm Bushings